There’s now a new way of clearing cheques more easily and quickly across the UK.

-- Access funds within 2 daysThis means you will be able to access your funds within This means you’ll be able to access your funds within 2 working days instead of 6
+- Access funds within 2 daysThis means you’ll be able to access your funds within 2 working days instead of 6.

 Ways to deposit a cheque

 You can now pay in cheques by taking a picture using the HSBC UK Mobile Banking app.

 You won’t see any change in the way you pay in a cheque.

 You’ll receive the funds by 23:59 the next working day, once the cheque arrives at our processing centre.
 This may incur a slight delay.

 Posted to HSBC